 - Better context data: Raw signals are processed for improved quality.
 For example, advanced algorithms are used to determine the user's activity with a high level of accuracy.

-- Optimal system health: The Awareness API automatically manages its impact on battery life and data usage, so your app doesn't have to.
+- Optimal system health: The Awareness API automatically manages its impact on battery life and data usage so that your app doesn't have to.

 Fences and snapshots

-The Awareness API consists of two distinct APIs which your app can use to get context signals to determine the user's current situation:
+The Awareness API consists of two distinct APIs that your app can use to get context signals in order to determine the user's current situation:

-- Fence API lets your app react to the user's current situation, and provides notification when a combination of context conditions are met.
-For example, "tell me whenever the user is walking and their headphones are plugged in".
+- Fence API: This API lets your app react to the user's current situation, and provides notification when a combination of context conditions are met.
+For example, whenever the user takes a walk and their headphones are plugged in.
 Once a fence is registered, the Fence API can send callbacks to your app even when it's not running.

-- Snapshot API lets your app request information about the user's current context.
-For example, "give me the user's current location and the current weather conditions".
+- Snapshot API: This API lets your app request information about the user's current context, such as the user's current location and the current weather conditions.

 Context is at the heart of the Awareness API.
 Contextual data includes sensor-derived data such as location (latitude and longitude), place type, like a park or coffee shop, and activity, such as a walk or drive.
 These basic types, or signals, can be combined to extrapolate the user's situation in more specific detail.
 Expand the following notice to see which contextual signals have been deprecated.

 The following table describes the basic context types currently offered by the Awareness API: